Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Running Vacuum

 while the horizon temperature is $T_H=H/2\pi$ \cite{gibbons1977}.
 These relations mirror their black hole counterparts but with $H(t)$ playing the role of an effective surface gravity \cite{gong2007}.

 Differentiating $S$ gives an entropy production rate

+(For the standard expanding decelerating $\Lambda$CDM-like regime one has $\dot H<0$, hence $\dot S>0$).
 Guided by the ledger \eqref{eq:ledger}, we split this total geometric entropy change into a reversible part associated with modular-energy flow and an irreversible contribution corresponding to the $\delta N_c$ logically irreversible classical bits recorded on the horizon.
 Writing $\dot S_{\mathrm{irr}}=(\ln 2)\,\dot N_c$ and parametrizing the ratio of irreversible to total entropy production by